Cxpher/Era/admin_oracle/admin_oracle.rst

 DB administration with Era
 --------------------------

-**In this lab you will perform some administrative tasks on your deployed Oracle Database Server**
+**In this lab you will perform some administrative tasks on your deployed Oracle Database Server.**

 Explore your database
 ++++++++++++++++++++++